Hari-Raval/expresso/README.md

 ## About

 Expresso was developed in Princeton University's COS 333: Advanced Programming Techniques Fall 2019 course.
 The frontend is written in JavaScript/React and the backend in Python/Flask.
 The app is hosted on cPanel.
 Google Maps API is used for geo-location and the map display.
 More information about the Coffee Club can be found [here](https://pucoffeeclub.com/).

-## My Contribution

-I led the frontend team and developed most of the frontend, using React.
-This repository is duplicated from the original repository my team and I worked on (which is a private repository).
-You can navigate quickly to the general React code in the 'frontend' folder [here](https://github.com/spoiledhua/expresso/tree/master/frontend/src), and to the components I built in the 'Components' folder [here](https://github.com/spoiledhua/expresso/tree/master/frontend/src/Components).
+Note that this repository is duplicated from the original repository my team and I worked on (which is a private repository).

 ## Demo